department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Veteran ID Card (VIC): Capitalize when referring to the [ID card](https://www.va.gov/records/get-veteran-id-cards/vic/) that allows Veterans discounts at many businesses.
 Note that "Veteran" is singular.
 See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

-Veteran-owned small business (VSOB): Lowercase (aside from Veteran) when the term is spelled out.
-See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.
+Veteran-owned small business (VSOB): Lowercase all words except "Veteran" when the term is spelled out.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 Veterans Affairs: Note that "Veterans" does not take an apostrophe.
 See the entries "VA" and "Department of Veterans Affairs."

 Veterans Benefits Administration (VBA).
-Note that "Benefits" is plural.
-See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.
+"Benefits" is plural.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 Veterans cemetery: "Veterans" does not take an apostrophe, and "cemetery" is lowercase except when part of the official name of a cemetery.
 -	**Like this:** Family members may be eligible if they're buried in a Veterans cemetery.